jack-pappas/fsharp-logic-examples/readme.md

   4. Exception - comment noting expected exception.
   5. Failure - comment noting expected failure reason.

+---

 ### Unit Testing ###

 The `FSharpx.Books.AutomatedReasoning.Tests` project contains all of the examples from the book (plus some additional examples from John Harrison's website), converted into unit test cases with **NUnit 2.6.1** and **FsUnit**.
+These test cases serve as **evidence** (but not proof!) of correctness as the code base is updated or optimized over time.

 You can execute the tests by building the `FSharpx.Books.AutomatedReasoning.Tests` project, then loading the compiled assembly into a test runner like **NUnit GUI** or **TestDriven.NET 3.4.2803 (Beta 3)**.